Theory: The Sorcerer of Les Trois Freres Cave and the Galactic Center of the Milky Way

 6) As the earth rotates the Sorcerer sky image appears to dance across the night sky.
 Perhaps this movement influenced dances, etc.

-The three sons of Count Begouen discovered the Cave of Les Trois Freres on July 21, 1914.
-Trois Freres means “three brothers” (in English).
+The three sons of Count Begouen discovered the Cave of Les Trois Freres in 1914.
+Trois Freres means “three brothers.”
 The Sorcerer is also called: the Shaman or Dancing Shaman of Trois Freres.
 In French: Sorcier de la Grotte des Trois-Frères.
-Theorie.

-Links for My 6 Cave Art/Rock Art and the Milky Way Theories:
+Link for My Cave Art/Rock Art and the Milky Way Theories

 Links for More Information